What1s1ove/bs-content-challenge/business-comes-and-says-we-need-to-rewrite-everything-from-node-to-deno/business-comes-and-says-we-need-to-rewrite-everything-from-node-to-deno.md

 ## Conclusions

-Until recently, Node had almost no competitors ([io.js](https://en.wikipedia.org/wiki/Node.js#History) ?) and was almost the only platform where we could run JavaScript on the server.
+Until recently Node had almost no competitors ([io.js](https://en.wikipedia.org/wiki/Node.js#History) ?) and was almost the only platform where we could run JavaScript on the server.

 But now, Node has a worthy competitor, Deno — a **secure** runtime for **JavaScript** and **TypeScript**, who will step on its heels every day.

 Competition is usually always good!

-This article did not cover all topics such as [code linting](https://deno.land/manual@v1.9.0/tools/linter), [code formatting](https://deno.land/manual/tools/formatter), [code testing](https://deno.land/manual@v1.9.0/testing), and etc. By the way, *most of this Deno has out of the box* 😉
+This article does not cover all topics such as [code linting](https://deno.land/manual@v1.9.0/tools/linter), [code formatting](https://deno.land/manual/tools/formatter), [code testing](https://deno.land/manual@v1.9.0/testing), etc. By the way, *most of this Deno has out of the box* 😉

-There is no need to run and rewrite everything, but at least everyone should take a look and try Deno.
+There is no need to run and rewrite everything but at least every JS developer should take a look and try Deno.
 People who have already worked with Node shouldn't take a lot of effort to make friends with this beautiful technology.